 I can’t do my job without control; I’ll never forget the wise words of Peter Waldhausl when I asked him the teacher’s question: ‘what is the single most important thing to teach in survey?’ his answer, without hesitation, was very clear: ‘NO ACTION WITHOUT CONTROL!’

-It’s thrilling to drive in the first peg on un-surveyed territory, this is without doubt part of the elemental appeal of surveying (it’s certainly is NOT the money…few of us are well paid and even fewer of us manage to keep our jobs!) we are part of making the unknown known in a very real way.
-Anxieties about control can be helped by getting the right tools and first and foremost in these tools is software!
+It’s thrilling to drive in the first peg on un-surveyed territory, this is without doubt part of the elemental appeal of surveying (it’s certainly is NOT the money…few of us are well paid) we are part of making the unknown known in a very real way.
+Anxieties about control can be helped by getting the right tools and first and foremost in these tools is software.
 I use real-time software that tells me where I’m going wrong when I make the mistakes.
 Now I know this is not proof against blunder but it definitely helps!
 Keeping track of where the errors are is one thing but I’m amazed at how much gets in the way of your best rehearsed procedures when you are traversing: for crying out loud there are only 4 things to do: